 In addition to her performances, she creates installations for young audiences.
 Originally designed in Italy at the request of the UovoKids Festival in Milan her installations have been presented at Théâtre de Gennevilliers, Théâtre de l'Oeuvre in Marseille and in Belgrade at the Festival KidsPatch.
 These installations, accompanied by workshops, are designed as a concrete and sensory experience where children experience an intellectual and practical understanding of art.

-In 2016, she presents at the Festival d'Automne in Paris the production by Théâtre Nanterre-Amandiers: an adaptation of the novel by Jules Renard, Poil de Carotte.
+In 2016, she presented at the Festival d'Automne in Paris the production by Théâtre Nanterre-Amandiers an adaptation of the novel by Jules Renard, Poil de Carotte.
 This performance is still regularly on tour.

 Her latest creation, Dans le pays d’hiver, inspired by Dialogues with Leuco by Cesare Pavese, was created for at the Festival d'Automne à Paris 2018 in coproduction with MC93-Maison de la Culture de Seine-Saint-Denis in Bobigny, Le Quai - CDN Angers Pays de la Loire, FOG Triennale Milan Performing Arts, Festival delle Colline Torinesi / TPE Teatro Piemonte Europa, Teatro Metastasio di Prato, LuganoInScena at LAC (Theater and Culture of Lugano) and Teatro Stabile del Veneto.

 In addition, she directed and designed Wry smile Dry sob, a choreographic and musical installation inspired by Beckett's Comedy which she also directed at the Landestheater Vorarlberg in Bregenz, Austria.

 Silvia Costa made her lyric debut in 2019 with Claude Vivier's Hiérophanie performed by the Ensemble intercontemporain at the Cité de la Musique in Paris, taking part of the Festival d'Automne.
 In 2020 she has been invited to Staatsoper Stuttgart to direct and design the set of Juditha Triumphans (Vivaldi), Stefano Montanari conducting and in September 2020 she has created the mise-en espace for Cosi fan tutte at Palau de les Arts in Valencia.

 Since 2006, she has contributed as an actress and artistic collaborator to most of Romeo Castellucci's creations for theater and opera.

 She was associate artist of the Teatro dell'Arte / Triennale Milano 2017-19 and of CDN d'Angers (2019).